Cancer affects millions of people every day.

-Beyond bladder cancer tumor samples, the JAX—West tumor library now includes more than 100 cell samples harvested from human cancers of the lung, prostate, colon, kidney, pancreas, brain and breast, as well as tissues from cancer patients with lymphoma and sarcoma.
+Beyond bladder cancer tumor samples, the The Jackson Laboratory, Sacramento, CA tumor library now includes more than 100 cell samples harvested from human cancers of the lung, prostate, colon, kidney, pancreas, brain and breast, as well as tissues from cancer patients with lymphoma and sarcoma.
 Once the tumor grows in the mouse, it is removed, subdivided, placed into a new set of mice and allowed to grow again.
-Goodwin says this process will yield enough specific and identical tumor material to test cancer drugs in thousands of laboratory mice.
+This process will yield enough specific and identical tumor material to test cancer drugs in thousands of laboratory mice.

 Beyond providing the state-of-the-art facilities in Sacramento that are required to archive and to maintain the tumor library, The Jackson Laboratory has made a substantial financial commitment to the project since it was launched in 2009.

-"We'll also provide the databases needed to manage the tumor archive and the infrastructure needed to process orders for tumor fragments and for drug testing services," says Goodwin.
-"We believe that this resource should be made available to cancer researchers.
-We want these tumors to be readily accessible to both the academic and for-profit research communities."
+It is providing the databases needed to manage the tumor archive and the infrastructure needed to process orders for tumor fragments and for drug-testing services.
+This is vital to making the tumors readily accessible to both the academic and for-profit research communities.

 deVere White thinks that The Jackson Laboratory is the ideal hub for this ambitious new endeavor.